meltano/edk/SPECIFICATION.md

 ### IO

 - stdin is currently unused but reserved.
 It's unused at this time, but maybe used for message passing in the future.
 - stdout is currently unused but reserved.
-It's unused at this time, but might be used for message passing in the future. extensions should avoid needlessly writing to stdout.
+It's unused at this time, but might be used for message passing in the future.
+Extensions should avoid needlessly writing to stdout.
 - stderr is available for structured extension output intended for end users and operators.

 ### Errors & Output